KacperRogala/DB-el-mol-int/README.md

 - id - primary key
 - mol_name - name of the molecule being tested
 - mol_data_id - foreign key to the mol_data table storing detailed data about molecules
-- source_id - foreign key to the sources table, which contains information about the source where one can find details of a specific study
+- source_id - foreign key to the sources table, which contains information about the source where one can find details of a specific study (related to the TCS values in this case)

 #### results table:
 - id - primary key
 - energy - energy value for which a specific value of the scattering cross section was measured
 - cross_section - value of the measured scattering cross section
 - uncertainty - the value of uncertainty related to a specific value of the scattering cross section
 - study_id - foreign key to the study table

+#### mol_data table:
+- id - primary key
+- mol_name - name of the molecule being tested
+- chem_form - formula of the molecule
+- iupac_name - official IUPAC name of the molecule
+- polarizability - polarizability value of the molecule
+- polar_id - foreign key to the sources table, which contains information about the source where one can find details of a specific study (related to the polarizability values in this case)
+- dipol - dipole moment value of the molecule
+- dipol_id - foreign key to the sources table, which contains information about the source where one can find details of a specific study (related to the dipol moment values in this case)
+- ionization - ionization threshold value of the molecule
+- ion_id - foreign key to the sources table, which contains information about the source where one can find details of a specific study (related to the ionization threshold values in this case)
+- numb_atoms - the number of atomic nuclei that a molecule contains
+- numb_electrons - the number of electrons that a molecule contains

+ ### Graphical representation of the database schema
+ An illustration of the database schema is in the file "db_schema.jpeg".